ashenBlade/habr-posts/pg_dphyp/post.en.md

 JOIN t4 ON t3.x = t4.x;
 ```

 ...has 14 possible combinations of table JOIN orderings.
-In general, this is the number of possible representations of a binary tree of `N` nodes, where nodes are tables, [Catalan number](https://en.wikipedia.org/wiki/Catalan_number).
-We already have 429 representations for 7 tables, and 1430 for 8!
+In general, this is the number of possible representations of a binary tree of `n` nodes, where nodes are tables, [Catalan number](https://en.wikipedia.org/wiki/Catalan_number) - $C_{n - 1}$.
+But do not forget, that order of tables also important, so for each shape of JOIN tree we must consider all table reorderings.
+Thus, number of possible JOIN orderings for query with `n` tables is $C_{n - 1}n!$.
+This number is growing very fast.
+For example, for 6 tables it will be 30240, and for 7 - 665280!
 Needless to say, from a certain point on, this number becomes so huge that it becomes almost practically impossible to find the optimal plan by simply iterating through all the combinations?
 The way we are going to search suitable ordering determines architecture of the planner: top-down vs bottom-up.

 In the top-down approach (also called goal-oriented) we start from the root and recursively descending down the query tree.
 The advantage here is that we have the full context in our hands and can use it.
 The most illustrative example are correlated subqueries: top-down planner can use current context to transform such nested subquery into simple JOIN - this can dramatically improve performance.
 An example is [the cascades planner](https://www.srdc.com.tr/share/publications/1995/cas.pdf) (roughly speaking, this is the framework), which is used in Microsoft SQL Server: it can easily move the nodes of the query graph under GROUP-BY, which another approach (bottom-up) cannot do without additional help (the architecture assumes a static set of relationships for connection).